cvxpy/cvxpy/doc/source/tutorial/advanced/index.rst

 --------------------

-The ``solve`` method takes optional arguments that let you change how CVXPY solves the problem.
+The ``solve`` method takes optional arguments that let you change how CVXPY parses and solves the problem.

-.. function:: solve(solver=None, verbose=False, gp=False, **kwargs)
+.. function:: solve(solver=None, verbose=False, gp=False, qcp=False, requries_grad=False, enforce_dpp=False, **kwargs)

-   Solves a DCP compliant optimization problem.
+   Solves the problem using the specified method.

+   Populates the :code:`status` and :code:`value` attributes on the problem object as a side-effect.

    :param solver: The solver to use.
    :type solver: str, optional
    :param verbose:  Overrides the default of hiding solver output.
    :type verbose: bool, optional
-   :param gp:  If True, parses the problem as a disciplined geometric program instead of a disciplined convex program.
+   :param gp:  If ``True``, parses the problem as a disciplined geometric program instead of a disciplined convex program.
    :type gp: bool, optional
+   :param qcp:  If ``True``, parses the problem as a disciplined quasiconvex program instead of a disciplined convex program.
+   :type qcp: bool, optional
+   :param requires_grad: Makes it possible to compute gradients of a solution
+        with respect to Parameters by calling ``problem.backward()`` after solving, or to compute perturbations to the variables given perturbations to Parameters by calling ``problem.derivative()``.

+        Gradients are only supported for DCP and DGP problems, not quasiconvex problems.
+When computing gradients (i.e., when this argument is True), the problem must satisfy the DPP rules.
+   :type requires_grad: bool, optional
+   :param enforce_dpp: When True, a ``DPPError`` will be thrown when trying to solve
+        a non-DPP problem (instead of just a warning).
+Only relevant for problems involving Parameters.
+Defaults to ``False``.
+   :type enforce_dpp: bool, optional
    :param kwargs: Additional keyword arguments specifying solver specific options.
    :return: The optimal value for the problem, or a string indicating why the problem could not be solved.